opticdev/optic/docs/seamless-spec.md

 If each query parameter can have a shape, then we need ParameterShapeSet.

 Do we need to support generics?
-That's just 2 new events and 1 query, [see pr].
+That's just 2 new events and 1 query.

 Keeping the domain simple, representative, and pure is the most important task for us, and that is much easier for a group of contributors to manage compared to a traditional spec standard.